dreweasland/Azure-Automated-ACME/README.md

-# Better-AGW-ACME
+# Azure Automated ACME

 A very simple way to do ACME in Azure, using Let's Encrypt.
+Works with Azure Application Gateway and Azure Front Door.

 # Proposed Architecture